-- the ability of our pipeline systems to sell available capacity on favorable terms and renew expiring contracts which are affected by, among other factors: - demand for natural gas; - changes in relative cost structures and production levels of natural gas producing basins; - natural gas prices and regional differences; - weather conditions: - availability and location of natural gas supplies in Canada and the United States (U.S.) in relation to our pipeline systems; - competition from other pipeline systems; - natural gas storage levels; - rates and terms of service; - the refusal or inability of our customers, shippers or counterparties to perform their contractual obligations with us, whether justified or not and whether due to financial constraints (such as reduced creditworthiness, liquidity issues or insolvency), market constraints, legal constraints (including governmental orders or guidance), the exercise of contractual or common law rights that allegedly excuse their performance (such as force majeure or similar claims) or other factors: - · the outcome and frequency of rate proceedings or settlement negotiations on our pipeline systems; - other potential changes in the taxation of master limited partnership (MLP) investments by state or federal governments such as the elimination of pass-through taxation or tax deferred distributions; - increases in operational or compliance costs resulting from changes in laws and governmental regulations affecting our pipeline systems, particularly regulations issued by the Federal Energy Regulatory Commission (FERC), U.S. Environmental Protection Agency (EPA) and U.S. Department of Transportation (DOT); - our ongoing ability to grow distributions through acquisitions, accretive expansions or other growth opportunities, including the timing, structure and closure of further potential acquisitions; - · potential conflicts of interest between TC PipeLines GP, Inc., our general partner (General Partner), TC Energy Corporation and us; - · failure of the Partnership or our pipeline systems to comply with debt covenants, some of which are beyond our control; - · the ability to maintain secure operation of our information technology including management of cybersecurity threats, acts of terrorism and related distractions; - the implementation of future accounting changes and ultimate outcome of commitments and contingent liabilities, if any; - the impact of any impairment charges; - changes in political environment; - · operating hazards, casualty losses and other matters beyond our control;
+- the ability of our pipeline systems to sell available capacity on favorable terms and renew expiring contracts which are affected by, among other factors: - demand for natural gas; - changes in relative cost structures and production levels of natural gas producing basins; - natural gas prices and regional differences; - weather conditions: - availability and location of natural gas supplies in Canada and the United States (U.S.) in relation to our pipeline systems; - competition from other pipeline systems; - natural gas storage levels; - rates and terms of service; - the refusal or inability of our customers, shippers or counterparties to perform their contractual obligations with us, whether justified or not and whether due to financial constraints (such as reduced creditworthiness, liquidity issues or insolvency), market constraints, legal constraints (including governmental orders or guidance), the exercise of contractual or common law rights that allegedly excuse their performance (such as force majeure or similar claims) or other factors; - the outcome and frequency of rate proceedings or settlement negotiations on our pipeline systems; - other potential changes in the taxation of master limited partnership (MLP) investments by state or federal governments such as the elimination of pass-through taxation or tax deferred distributions; - increases in operational or compliance costs resulting from changes in laws and governmental regulations affecting our pipeline systems, particularly regulations issued by the Federal Energy Regulatory Commission (FERC), U.S. Environmental Protection Agency (EPA) and U.S. Department of Transportation (DOT): - our ongoing ability to grow distributions through acquisitions, accretive expansions or other growth opportunities, including the timing, structure and closure of further potential acquisitions: - potential conflicts of interest between TC PipeLines GP, Inc., our general partner (General Partner), TC Energy Corporation and us; - failure of the Partnership or our pipeline systems to comply with debt covenants, some of which are beyond our control; - the ability to maintain secure operation of our information technology including management of cybersecurity threats, acts of terrorism and related distractions; - the implementation of future accounting changes and ultimate outcome of commitments and contingent liabilities, if any; - · the impact of any impairment charges; - · changes in political environment; - · operating hazards, casualty losses and other matters beyond our control;

-- · the overall increase in the allocated management and operational expenses to our pipeline systems for services performed by TC Energy Corporation; - ability of our pipeline systems to renew rights-of-way at a reasonable cost; - the level of our indebtedness (including the indebtedness of our pipeline systems), increases in interest rates, our level of operating cash flows and the availability of capital; - the impact of a potential slowdown in construction activities or a delay in the completion of our capital projects including increases in costs and availability of labor, equipment and materials; - the impact of downward changes in oil and natural gas prices, including any effects on the creditworthiness of our shippers or the availability of associated gas in low oil price environment; and - · uncertainty surrounding the impact of global health crises that reduce commercial and economic activity, including the COVID-19 pandemic, on our business.
+- the overall increase in the allocated management and operational expenses to our pipeline systems for services performed by TC Energy Corporation: - ability of our pipeline systems to renew rights-of-way at a reasonable cost; - the level of our indebtedness (including the indebtedness of our pipeline systems), increases in interest rates, our level of operating cash flows and the availability of capital; - the impact of a potential slowdown in construction activities or a delay in the completion of our capital projects including increases in costs and availability of labor, equipment and materials; - the impact of downward changes in oil and natural gas prices, including any effects on the creditworthiness of our shippers or the availability of associated gas in low oil price environment; - the impact of litigation and other opposition proceedings on our ability to begin work on projects and the potential impact of an ultimate court or administrative ruling to a project schedule or viability; and - uncertainty surrounding the impact of global health crises that reduce commercial and economic activity, including the COVID-19 pandemic, on our business.